MisterWest11/CloudComputing/Cloud Computing Fundamentals.md

 **Dynamic management**: The CSP automatically manages and adjusts resource allocation to optimize usage.

 The CSP acts like a giant pool of computing power, storage and network capabilities.
 Users can tap into this pool and get resources they need, when they need them, without worrying about the underlying infrastructure.

+**rapid elasticity**

+**Traditional IT:** Businesses buy physical servers (capital expenditure), which are fixed in terms of cost and capabilities.
+This can be wasteful if resource needs fluctuate.

+**Demand Fluctuation:** Many businesses experience varying resource needs throughout the year.
+For example, a retail store might need more computing power during peak holiday seasons.

+**Cloud's Advantage:** Cloud computing allows for dynamic allocation of resources.
+You can easily provision (add) or release (remove) resources like storage and processing power based on real-time needs.
+This can be done automatically or manually.

+**Efficiency:** Rapid elasticity avoids the situation of having underutilized servers most of the year.
+You only pay for what you use, leading to significant cost savings on hardware purchase and maintenance.

+**Measured Services**

+**Resource Metering:** Cloud service providers (CSPs) track how much of their resources (storage, compute power, etc.) users consume.

+Benefits of Metering:
+  * **Efficient Allocation**: By understanding usage patterns, CSPs can allocate resources more effectively, optimizing their infrastructure.

+  * **Accurate Billing**: Metering allows CSPs to bill users precisely for the resources they actually used, leading to a fair pay-as-you-go model.